C4-H6-O5/java-ride/README.md

 | 🧑‍🎨 **Elaiza Espartinez**       | Design & Documentation Lead (Front-End / UI) | Handles console UI, colors, ASCII art, and documentation.<br>- Improve menu design (ASCII borders, color codes)<br>- Add loading or progress animations<br>- Maintain `README.md` and commit updates      |

 ---

+## ✨ **| ACKNOWLEDGEMENT |** ✨
+*We sincerely express our gratitude to our instructor for the guidance and support provided throughout the completion of this project.
+We also extend our aappreciation to our peers for their cooperation and encouragement during the develepmont process.
+And also to our parents

+---